Complexity in Structured Finance: Financial Wizardry or Smoke and Mirrors?

 University of California, San Diego (UCSD) - Rady School of Management

-We use data from prospectus supplements to create measures of the complexity of securitized products.
+We use data from prospectus supplements to measure the complexity of securitized products.
 We find that securities in more complex deals default more.
-However, yields of more complex securities are not higher at issuance indicating that investors do not perceive such assets as more likely to default.
+The higher likelihood of default is economically meaningful: a one standard deviation increase in complexity represents a 17\% increase in default on AAA securities.
+However, yields of more complex securities are not higher indicating that investors do not perceive them as riskier.
 The relation between complexity and default is not primarily due to issuers masking low quality loans as it persists after controlling for the collateral default rate.
-Rather than creating safer securities, complexity disadvantages more senior securities within a deal.
 Rating agencies are more lenient in rating complex deals.

 JEL Classification: G12, G14, G21, G24working papers series